top of page

 Recent highlights include receiving a commission by the Kinds of Kings as a 2020 Bouman Composer Fellow and premiered by the Rubiks Collective.
 In 2023 spring, Akari was selected by American Composers Orchestra EarShot Reading to work with The Next Festival of Emerging Artists on a new string orchestra piece, Inhabited by air.

-Akari holds an M.M. in Composition from the University of Michigan (recipient of the EXCEL Enterprise Fund and Sonic Scenographies Research Grant) and a B.A. in Vocal Arts from the University of California, Irvine.
+Akari holds an M.M. in Composition from the University of Michigan and a B.A. in Vocal Arts from the University of California, Irvine.
 She is currently pursuing a Ph.D. in Composition at the University of California San Diego.

 Artis Statement

 I believe that what we experience in our daily life takes place beyond our physical bodies and in other energetic dimensions at the same time.
 During my compositional process, I visualize the physical and mental states of the players along with the resulting sound production.
 I think about the conscious enactment of sound by inviting the performers to experience subtlety, intimacy, and vulnerability.
-While the term, virtuosic, commonly implies technical excellence with rapidity and emphasizes physical impression, I am interested in expanding the vocabulary of virtuosic performance by integrating a more internal and mindful perception.
-When such multidimensional qualities are perceived as a collective experience by both performers and listeners, I recognize the possibilities of nurturing alignment and restoration of our bodies and mind.
-The integration of non-conventional notation and improvisation is inherent in my approach to cultivating instinctive embodied expressions through sounds.
-The scores I write often emerge in a combination of text prompts, images, and sometimes mail-art, supported by conventional music notations so that they function as invitations for musicians to interpret, play, and listen.
+I am interested in composing scores that are invitational, sensorial, and contemplative.
+The integration of improvisation is inherent in my approach to cultivating an instinctive embodied expressions through sounds.
+The scores I write often emerge in combination of text and graphic supported by conventional notations so that they function as invitations for musicians to openly interpret.

 bottom of page